dogoncouch/siemstress/README.md

 ## Tools

 ### Siemparse
-`siemparse` is a CLI tool to parse log lines from standard input into a siemstress database.
+`siemparse` is a CLI tool to parse log lines from a log file or standard input into a siemstress database.

 #### Options